-This savanna is located in the Guinea forest zone (Ivory Coast area) at 5° W and 6° N, still in ZB I. It is burned every year, so that the rainforest adjacent to it cannot advance, even if the soil conditions would allow it.
+This savannah is located in the Guinea forest zone (Ivory Coast area) at 5° W and 6° N, still in ZB I. It is burned every year, so that the rainforest adjacent to it cannot advance, even if the soil conditions would allow it.
 The mean annual precipitation is 1,300 mm.
 There is a drought period of only one month - in August - on the climate diagram, but the weather pattern varies greatly from year to year; rainfall ranges from 900 to 1,700 mm per year.
-On the higher part of the relief, a tree or shrub savanna grows on red savanna soils with laterite concretions.
-On the other hand, in lower parts of the relief, palm savanna grows on waterlogged soils.
+On the higher part of the relief, a tree or shrub savannah grows on red savannah soils with laterite concretions.
+On the other hand, in lower parts of the relief, palm savannah grows on waterlogged soils.

 The different plant communities were studied by Menault & Cesar (1982) (◘ Table E-4).

-Lamotte (1975) dealt with the consumers and destroyers of this savanna: Big game occurs only sporadically.
-The zoomass (per in ) of birds is 0.2 to 0.5; that of twelve rodent species 1.2; that of earthworms 0.4 to 0.6.
+Lamotte (1975) dealt with the consumers and destroyers of this savannah: Big game occurs only sporadically.
+The zoomass (per in kg⋅ ha-1) of birds is 0.2 to 0.5; that of twelve rodent species 1.2; that of earthworms 0.4 to 0.6.
 The mass of termites (grass-, humus- or wood-eating) as well as that of other invertebrates could not be determined.

-Soil respiration, which serves as a measure of microbial activity, was determined as per year.
+Soil respiration, which serves as a measure of microbial activity, was determined as 8 t CO2⋅ha-1 per year.
 The attempt to determine the energy flow during decomposition (Lamotte 1982) resulted in the following:

 Annual fire mineralizes about 1/3 of the primary production.
 Less than 1% of the primary production is probably eaten by consumers; the decomposition of detritus eaters with the main group of earthworms is also not very effective.

-80% of the primary production is degraded by microorganisms, so that the representation of the energy flow as a pyramid seems very questionable.
+80% of the primary production is degraded by microorganisms, so that the representation of the energy flux as a pyramid seems very questionable.
 This confirms that the long cycle via consumers is quantitatively almost meaningless.

-Many faunal data for the various animal groups represented in the savannas can be found in the volume edited by Bourlière (1983).
+Many faunal data for the various animal groups represented in the savannahs can be found in the volume edited by Bourlière (1983).

-◘ Fig. E-33 The relative biomass (left column) and the percentage species numbers (right column) of the most important plant families in the African savanna (modified after Müller 1991).
+◘ Fig. E-33 The relative biomass (left column) and the percentage species numbers (right column) of the most important plant families in the African savannah (modified after Müller 1991).

 6.2 The animal world

-The fauna of the Burkea tree savanna and that of the Acacia thornbush savanna show striking differences for both vertebrates and invertebrates.
+The fauna of the Burkea tree savannah and that of the Acacia thornbush savannah show striking differences for both vertebrates and invertebrates.

-In the entire protected area, 18 amphibian species are found (in the Nyl floodplain), while in the experimental area there are 11 species; far from the water, both the toad Bufo garmani and the frogs Breviceps mosambicus and Kassina sene-galensis are found.
+In the entire protected area, 18 amphibian species are found (in the Nyl floodplain), while in the experimental area there are 11 species; far from the water, both the toad Bufo garmani and the frogs Breviceps mosambicus and Kassina senegalensis are found.
 In terms of reptiles, 3 species of turtles, 19 species of lizards and 26 species of snakes were found in the experimental area.

 The number of bird species in the entire protected area is 325, of which 197 are permanent.
 In the experimental area there are 120 species (14 birds of prey, 71 insectivores, 4 berry eaters, 10 grain eaters and 26 omnivores).
 Of the 62 mammal species in the reserve, 46 were recorded in the experimental area.
 Rodent species are the most numerous, along with one species each of porcupines, warthogs, and jackals, and two species of monkeys.